 An asthma action

-plan is a set of instructions that you create with your doctor to help you control
+plan (or management plan) is a written plan that you create with your child's

 What's in the Asthma Action Plan?

 Each person's asthma is different, so each action plan will be too.
 However, each

 to take and when (for students, this can include permission to take medicine at school)

 flow meter, add the "personal best" reading to the plan so that you'll have something